 They are designed using a 16-bit or 32w-bit microcontroller.
 These are faster than small-scale ones and have complex integration of hardware and software.
-Java, C, C++ are some languages used to develop medium-scale embedded systems.
+Java, C, and C++ are some languages used to develop medium-scale embedded systems.

 SOPHISTICATED/ COMPLEX SCALE EMBEDDED SYSTEM

 They are designed using 32-bit or 64-bit microcontrollers and are developed to perform large-scale complex functions.
 These systems contain high complexities in both hardware and software

 CRUCIAL ISSUES FACED IN SYSTEM DEVELOPMENT (Half new Half old)